 A Lifelong Process

 The Yang style short form does not take long to learn.
 However, my teacher, Grandmaster William CC Chen has been teaching since 1952 and says he is still learning when doing the form every day.
-Personally, I find doing my two forms each day to be extremely satisfying, in that, I am always learning something new.
+Personally, I find doing my tai chi and wing chun forms each day to be extremely satisfying, in that, I am always learning something new.
 To a beginner, the form appears the same every day, but once you no longer need to consciously think about the various movements of the forms and their sequence, you will find that new things are learned constantly, and that it continues to influence how you literally move through your day.

 (back to top)

 The form I am doing in this video is the empty hand form of Grandmaster William CC Chen, which is a slightly modified version of the form taught to him in the late 1940s by Professor Cheng Man-Ch’ing in Taiwan.
 In 1980, I was impressed with Master Chen so much that I gave up everything I had previously learned from Master TT Liang in order to train with Master Chen.
 In the video below, in order to make it easier to see all my movements, I made them larger than the way I normally do them.

 Living my life in harmony with the wu wei (non-doing) principles of Tai chi chuan and internal wing chun provides a sense of meaning and purpose to my life.